-- 1.13 In relation to the potential efficiency problem of connection costs being shifted into the interconnection charge, two potential issues have been identified: - whether parties are inefficiently incentivised to have connection assets configured within a transmission loop so that connection assets are inefficiently reclassified as interconnection assets - (ii) if asset commissioning is staged, whether there are incentives to commission assets in a way that connection costs are inefficiently shifted into the interconnection charge during the commissioning process. - 1.14 In relation to 1.13(i) above, while connection charges relate to the costs of providing a connection to the grid and are paid for by the party seeking the connection, the costs of interconnection assets are smeared across all load customers.
-This disparity between who pays connection charges and who pays interconnection charges provides incentives for connection customers to seek to shift connection costs to interconnection charges.
+- 1.13 In relation to the potential efficiency problem of connection costs being shifted into the interconnection charge, two potential issues have been identified: - (i) whether parties are inefficiently incentivised to have connection assets configured within a transmission loop so that connection assets are inefficiently reclassified as interconnection assets - (ii) if asset commissioning is staged, whether there are incentives to commission assets in a way that connection costs are inefficiently shifted into the interconnection charge during the commissioning process. - 1.14 In relation to 1.13(i) above, while connection charges relate to the costs of providing a connection to the grid and are paid for by the party seeking the connection, the costs of interconnection assets are smeared across all load

-- 1.15 Under the current TPM one way this can be achieved is to seek to connect within a loop, or to seek to have connection assets configured in a way that creates a loop.
+- customers.
+This disparity between who pays connection charges and who pays interconnection charges provides incentives for connection customers to seek to shift connection costs to interconnection charges. - 1.15 Under the current TPM one way this can be achieved is to seek to connect within a loop, or to seek to have connection assets configured in a way that creates a loop.
 This approach incentivises parties to prefer locations that offer loop configurations to minimise transmission charges.
 This can reduce dynamic efficiency. - 1.16 These inefficient location incentives suggest that there is a problem with either the connection charge or the interconnection charge.
 Since the connection charge is targeted and the interconnection charge is highly smeared, improved targeting of the interconnection charge could partially address inefficient incentives in relation to the connection charge.
-The Authority will consider this matter further in its second issues paper. - 1.17 In relation to 1.13(ii), it appears that the existing TPM does not explicitly deal with the potential implications of the staged commissioning of transmission assets, and parties may seek to inefficiently reclassify connection assets as interconnection assets (for example, by seeking exemptions).
-Accordingly, the Authority is considering developing a new policy to explain the Authority's preferred approach to any future exemption applications that are a consequence of the staged commissioning of transmission assets. - 1.18 However, the Authority considers that incentives to inefficiently reclassify connection assets as interconnection assets could be reduced by amending the TPM.
+The Authority will consider this matter further in its second issues paper. - In relation to 1.13(ii), it appears that the existing TPM does not explicitly deal with the potential implications of the staged commissioning of transmission assets, and parties may seek to inefficiently reclassify connection assets as interconnection assets (for example, by seeking exemptions).-Accordingly, the Authority is considering developing a new policy, which would involve a change to the TPM, to explain the Authority's preferred approach to any future exemption applications that are a consequence of the staged commissioning of transmission assets. - -However, the Authority considers that incentives to inefficiently reclassify connection assets as interconnection assets could be reduced by amending the TPM.
 The policy referred to above would be developed in addition to (and separate from) any such amendments to the TPM.
 The nature and content of the policy will naturally be influenced by the effectiveness of the changes to the TPM in addressing the issue described in paragraph 1.13(ii).
+However, the Authority considers that incentives to inefficiently reclassify connection assets as interconnection assets could be reduced by amending the TPM.